user00000001/Tesra/docs/specifications/cli_user_guide.md

 The gaslimit parameter is used to set the gaslimit of the current node transaction pool to accept transactions.
 Transactions below this gaslimit will be discarded.
 The default value is 20000.

 --disable-tx-pool-pre-exec
 The disable-tx-pool-pre-exec parameter is used to disable preExecution of a transaction from network in the transaction pool.
-By default, preExecution is enabled when ontology bootstrap.
+By default, preExecution is enabled when tesranode bootstrap.

 --disable-sync-verify-tx
 The disable-sync-verify-tx is used to disable sync verify transaction in send transaction,include rpc restful websocket.

 --disable-broadcast-net-tx
 The disable-broadcast-net-tx is used to disable broadcast a transaction from network in the transaction pool.
-By default, this function is enabled when ontology bootstrap.
+By default, this function is enabled when tesranode bootstrap.

 ### 1.2 Node Deployment

 #### 1.2.1 MainNet Bookkeeping Node Deployment

 According to different roles of nodes, they can be divided into bookkeeping nodes and synchronization nodes.
 Bookkeeping nodes participate in the network consensus, and synchronization nodes only synchronize the blocks generated by the bookkeeping nodes.
-Since Ontology node won't start consensus by default, consensus must be turned on by the --enable-consensus parameter.
-The Ontology node will start the RPC server by default and output the event log of the smart contract.
+Since Tesranode node won't start consensus by default, consensus must be turned on by the --enable-consensus parameter.
+The Tesranode node will start the RPC server by default and output the event log of the smart contract.
 Therefore, if there is no special requirement, you can use the --disable-rpc and --disable-event-log command line parameters to turn off the RPC and eventlog modules.

 Recommended bookkeeping node startup parameters:

 ```
-./Ontology --enbale-consensus --disable-rpc --disable-event-log
+./Tesranode --enbale-consensus --disable-rpc --disable-event-log
 ```
     - `enbale-consensus` is use to start the consensus
     - `disable-rpc` is to close the rpc services for the safe concerns.